 |P0402||EGR valve flowing too much-recirculated exhaust gases into the intake manifold|

 |P0404||EGR valve or sensor is out of specification range|

-|P0405||EGR sensor is operating below specification range|
+|P0405||EGR sensor is operating below the specification range|

-|P0406||EGR sensor A runs at high circuit voltage|
+|P0406||EGR sensor A runs at a high circuit voltage|

 |P0407||The EGR system is facing a voltage problem|